All of the below questions are answered by former director of admissions (and now Vice President for Enrollment) Tom McFadden.

 What are the deadlines for admission?
 Do you offer alternatives to regular admission such as early decision, early action, rolling admission?
 How many applications did you receive last year?
 What % were admitted?

-Even though I have been accepted, can I still retake the SAT or ACT to see if I can get a higher score so that I can get a better academic scholarship?
+Even though I have been accepted, can I still retake the CLT, SAT, or ACT to see if I can get a higher score so that I can get a better academic scholarship?
 Do you superscore SATs?

 I am only a Junior right now, but I am very interested in possibly attending Christendom after my graduation from high school next year.
 What are some things I should be doing to prepare for my senior year that would better my chances of being accepted to Christendom, and better my chances of doing well there if I enroll?
 Thanks!